Jayachandra5/chatbot-for-PDF-Summarization-QnA/README.md

 	tick clear - if clean is req.
 This only works on first textbox enter

 Banckend will start in http://localhost:5100
-Before start update .env located in custom_chat_gpt folder with all Keys
+Before start update .env located in embeddings_Backend folder with all Keys
 =====================================
 You need to take account in https://airtable.com/